doeritlk/test-automation-demo/README.md

 `-Dwebdriver.type=Chrome` `-Dwebdriver.path=<path-to-driver>`

 The headless mode uses a driver called JBrowserDriver.
 There are two known limitations in Headless mode.
 The screen shot contains garbled characters, the other one is getting text from elements intermittently return empty value.

+The drivers included in the project are for Mac OS.
+If you wish to use the demo on other platforms, please download the specific driver and update the profile in pom.xml to refer to the new driver.

 ### Dependencies ###
 An extension of the BDD test library called yatspec (https://github.com/bodar/yatspec)  has been used in the project.
 The source code is at *https://github.com/doeritlk/yatspec-ext.git*.